Chapter 33 - Reevaluations

 Documenting the Outcome

-- If the original CE determination or FONSI remains valid, check the first line under the NEPA conclusion section of the NEPA/CEQA Re-Validation Form and proceed with the project.
+- If the original CE determination, FONSI, or EIS remains valid, check the first line under the NEPA conclusion section of the NEPA/CEQA Re-Validation Form and proceed with the project.

 - If additional informational documentation is needed to maintain the validity of the form but does not require the preparation of a new or higher level document, mark the second line on the NEPA/CEQA Re-validation form and complete the continuation sheet(s) as needed to maintain the validity of the original document.